eymi707/Prework/README.md

 One of the biggest challenge of building the app was making sure that the storyboard Elements were connected to ViewController.
 This was a challenge because if the elements were not connected then the app would not work.
 However, with more experience using this app, it would be easier to design and figure out how to make the developing project of an app more appealing.
+In addition, going through the tutorial was fairly easy but learning how to code with Swift overtime would be a great experience.

 ## License